frak0d/pac/README.md

 refresh/sync   --> Refreshes package lists.
 upgrade/update --> Updates all packages to latest version. clean/tidy     --> Removes cached package downloads.

+Note: You can also pass flags directly to pacman. eg. pac -Syu
 ```

 **Note:** Multiple aliases are provided for same tasks.
 For Example, `pac refresh` and `pac sync` are equivalent and is just a matter of personal preference.